 Over 30 years of research experience in the USA, Canada and Europe, focusing on the hydrology and biogeochemistry of low-order streams, small lakes, headwater catchments, and coastal and estuarine systems.

-Research Professor of Environmental Sciences, Fellow of Brown College, and Co-director of the Shenandoah Watershed Study Program, all at the University of Virginia (still held on a part-time honorary basis).
+Research Professor of Environmental Sciences, Fellow of Brown College, and Co-director of the Shenandoah Watershed Study Program, University of Virginia (still held on part-time honorary basis).